 The objective of the Community Standards Division is to support a healthy and vibrant community by ensuring that reasonable community standards are maintained throughout the city, as articulated in bylaws and policies approved by City Council.
 The division brings together a continually adapting business unit that seeks to deliver streamlined licensing, permitting, and bylaw enforcement functions throughout the corporation.
-An effective delivery model for these services ensures enhanced customer service, which in turn supports the effective maintenance and promotion of the community's expectations and standards.
+An effective delivery model for these services ensures that customers can easily have their issues dealt with which in turn supports the effective maintenance and promotion of our community standards.

 The division is made up of three distinct sections listed below.
-The role of the division continues to evolve, and aspects of achieving the corporate alignment model of these services are still in ongoing development.
-The division will continue to explore potential options to assume other municipal licensing, permitting and enforcement functions where such changes would be beneficial.
+As the division is currently into its fourth year of development, many aspects of achieving the corporate alignment model of these services is still in ongoing development.